devguilhermy/devguilhermy/README.md

 ### Hi there 😁

 My name is Guilhermy and I am from Brazil (🇧🇷).
-I've been working as Developer since 2017.
+I've been working as developer since 2017.

-Would you like to find me?

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/guilhermy-camargo-2b0b2618a/)](https://www.linkedin.com/in/guilhermy-camargo-2b0b2618a/)